trungthaihieu93-dev/viatick-test/README.md

 > npm run start

-The development server should be available at [DevServer](http://localhost:19002/)
+The development server should be available at [DevServer](http://localhost:19002/).

+Run the emulator/simulator.

 You could click **Run on Android device/emulator** to run on Android platform and